larsgr/gene-id-mapping/docs/AI-usage.md

 ### (codex) gffcompare without reference

-Query to codex agent (high) in vscode:
+Query to codex agent (low) in vscode:

 ```
 In the initial test of gffcompare you used one genome as reference.
 From the documentation it seems like reference is optional and you can supply multiple queries instead.
 Try doing that in the next experiment.
 What is the difference?